jsoma/storytelling-2015/class-09-10/README.md

 * `http://jonathansoma.com/columbia/09-classwork.html`

-You'll want to be sure ot use `python -m SimpleHTTPServer` to be able to read your external data.
+You'll want to be sure to use `python -m SimpleHTTPServer` to be able to read your external data.

 <a id="review"></a>